RainDrops88/CDV01_Career_Goals_Reflection_EMMMAT25501_PTO2505_A_Emmanuel-Mathonsi_CDV01/README.md

 1. **Short-term Goals** (Next 1-2 years):

+    - Complete Software Development course, this will offer me the exposure to the tech environment and a great understanding of how the web and software are created and how they function.

+    - Learn other programming langueges like Python, Java, SQL and other programming languegers, as the tech environment evolves around the programming langueges and understanding them gives the power to control and protect them.

     - List your specific, measurable, achievable, relevant, and time-bound goals.
     - Explain the rationale behind each goal.
 2. **Long-term Goals** (3-5 years and beyond):

+    -
     - Outline your long-term career aspirations.
     - Describe how these align with your interests and skills.